ESG Data

 7 Share of employees eligible for detailed clinical tests who undergo such tests at a facility designated by the Health Insurance Society

-10 Calculated from the percentage of people who gave positive and negative responses on a five-point scale in the employee satisfaction survey.
-Neutral responses are not included.
+11 Calculated from the percentage of people who gave positive responses on a five-point scale in the employee satisfaction survey.

 Governance